In a quiet valley in Jerusalem lies a village frozen in time.

 The bodies were rounded up and burnt or buried as part of efforts to cover up the total deaths, according to former Israeli government minister Yair Tsaban.

-"Woman and children were stripped, lined up, photographed, and then slaughtered by automatic firing and survivors have told of even more incredible bestialities," a report from the UK's delegation to the United Nations in April 1948 read.
+“Woman and children were stripped, lined up, photographed and then slaughtered by automatic firing, and survivors have told of even more incredible bestialities,” a report from the UK's delegation to the UN in April 1948 read.

 The assault on Deir Yassin was condemned by The Jewish Agency for Israel, the Chief Rabbinate and the first Israeli prime minister, David Ben Gurion, who sent an apology to King Abdullah I of Jordan.

-Today, few parts of the village remain visible, with Kfar Shaul Mental Health Centre being built atop ruins.
+Today, few parts of the village remain visible, with Kfar Shaul Mental Health Centre built on top of ruins.

 Manshiya, Jaffa.
 Now an extension of Tel Aviv

 Manshiya was once a bustling, commercial seaside city in Palestine, filled with shops, cafes, factories, and houses.